Mast Cell Foundations: Mediators and Receptors – info for those with Mast Cell Activation Syndrome or Histamine Intolerance

 Having some basic knowledge can make it easier to communicate with your practitioner about Mast Cell Activation Syndrome, too.

-Today’s blog post will be focusing on mast cell mediators and receptors.
+Today’s blog post will focus on mast cell mediators and receptors.

 We’ll look at: